-- This in an introductory course open to all healthcare professionals.
-Registered Nurses & Allied Health Registrants must have a diploma or degree in a health profession or discipline, which may include (Registered Nurses, Licensed Practical Nurses, Medical interns or residents, Physicians, Kinesthesiologists, Massage therapists, Midwives, Occupational therapists, Physiotherapists, Psychologists, Social Workers).
-Undergraduate students may take the course with permission from BCIT.
+- This in an introductory course open to all healthcare professionals including undergraduate learners in their final year of study or completing research in this area.
+Registrants include Registered Nurses & Allied health professionals and must have (or be enrolled in) a diploma or degree in a health profession or discipline, which may include (Registered Nurses, Licensed Practical Nurses, Medical interns or residents, Physicians, Kinesiologists, Massage therapists, Midwives, Occupational therapists, Physiotherapists, Psychologists, Social Workers).

 - 12 weeks

 - CRN 90714

 - Domestic fees $925.57International fees are typically three times the amount of domestic fees.